-Skeptics defending the helicopter hypothesis11, are unable to explain or prove that helicopters could physically perform the maneuver observed at ERNAGE.
+Sceptics defending the helicopter hypothesis, are unable to explain or prove that helicopters could physically perform the manoeuvre observed at ERNAGE.
 They simply provide pictures, extracted from a movie that was realized by computer animations, but fiction shouldn't be confused with reality.
 Today, we can also find, even on Internet, some videos of very astonishing helicopter acrobatics, but this doesn't change the fact that physical laws will impose limitations.
-Certain maneuvers require sufficient velocity and altitude to produce the required lift.
+Certain manoeuvres require sufficient velocity and altitude - and thus enough kinetic energy or potential energy - to produce the required lift.
 Reduced mass and powerful engines will help.
 Since 2006, it is possible to produce mechanically resistant and yet very light and powerful helicopters.
 This is true for the EC145 Eurocopter, equipped with the 5-bladed Advanced Technology Rotor (ATR), without hinges or bearings.
-Like the NOTAR system, the ATR leads to a lower noise level, since the transmission of vibrations to the airframe are reduced.
+Like the NOTAR system, the introduction of ATR this leads also to a lower noise level, since the transmission of vibrations to the airframe are reduced.
 Nevertheless, the Unconventional Flying Objects that we studied have much more astonishing properties than that.